 Hi, I’m Gillian.

 I’m a poet, essayist and instructor of writing with over 15 years of writing and teaching experience.
 I’ve taught narrative, research writing and literature at UBC since 2004.
-I’ve also taught for GEIST, the University of Arizona and Douglas College.
+I’ve also taught writing workshops for GEIST, the University of Arizona, and Douglas College.

 My formal education includes a BA in English from the University of Victoria and an MFA in Writing from the University of Arizona where I also studied American literature.

-In the past 15 years I’ve taught at UBC, Douglas College, GEIST, University of Arizona and at various community workshops and events.
-I’ve taught poetry to kids at inner-city schools.
-I’ve published two books and various poems, essays and book reviews.
-I’ve co-edited an oral history project in the Downtown Eastside.
-I’ve written a poetry curriculum for pre-schoolers.
+I’ve co-edited an oral history project in the Downtown Eastside, taught poetry at inner-city schools, published two books and various poems, essays and book reviews.
 I’ve sat on boards and literary juries, judged writing contests, judged the Poetry in Voice contest, mentored youth and co-created a research-based non-profit.
 I volunteer at the Vancouver Hospice.

 I bring all of that experience and expertise into the classroom when I teach Life Writing.
 My writing courses are designed for people who don’t consider themselves professional writers but who nevertheless want to write about their lives.